- Australia Intro

 The next day, we visited the Trowunna Wildlife Park in Mole Creek, a 65-acre private wildlife reserve.
 The sanctuary protects native Australian animals, some free-roaming and others in enclosures.
 I was eager to see if a live Tasmanian devil lived there and a sign at the entry answered my question.
 The park houses the greatest number of Tasmanian devils in the world.
 Trowunna Wildlife Park is part of a larger effort to preserve Tasmanian devil populations that are free of facial tumors.

 The Tasmanian devil is the largest carnivorous marsupial in existence.
 They once roamed all of Australia, but now are only found in Tasmania.
 Although they breed easily and often, a facial tumor disease is devastating the population in the wild.
 The tumors occur around the mouth and interfere with feeding, so the animals eventually starve to death.
-The few remaining devils in the wild are secretive and nocturnal, and sightings occur on rural roads as they devour rotting road kill.
+The few remaining devils in the wild are secretive and nocturnal, and sightings usually occur on rural roads as they devour rotting road kill.

 The devil I saw at the wildlife park paced in and out of the shrubs growing in his small enclosure.
 The four-foot-high stone barrier that separated it from me looked too short for my comfort, but I assumed the keepers knew what they were doing when they built it.
 This Tasmanian devil looked well fed and healthy with his shiny black coat, a swish of white on its chest, and a pointy face free of any tumors.
 The jaws were indeed massive and could quickly reduce the bones of even large prey to bite-sized chunks in no time.
 The fierce animal emitted no dreaded screeches because he had no reason to be vocal.
 The rest of them must have been in another area since only the one was on display.